USPTO/ng2-validations/README.md

         // Update validator messages
         this.ngValidations.updateValidatorMessages({
         	passwordVal: 'your new message for passwordVal definition',
-            otherDef: 'your new message for otherDef definition' })
+            someOtherDef: 'your new message for someOtherDef definition' })

   	}